octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 - to stop a query, you stop the corresponding OS process using `kill -9 $PID` and ... the database goes into recovery mode;
 - to monitor the database, you schedule a healthcheck query running in the database OS and ... [the database crash](https://www.cybertec-postgresql.com/en/docker-sudden-death-for-postgresql/).

 If you don't understand why is this happening, relax.
-As a developer, you're not expected each and every side effects of Linux process handling.
+As a developer, you're not expected to know each and every side effects of Linux process handling.
 To be on the safe side, do not mix client with server concerns.

 You may object you wouldn't do such things, but you need "just once":